Family Law Attorneys Helping with Annulments in Nevada

 Instead, an annulment may be obtained by complaint, under oath, to any district court of the State of Nevada for any cause provided by law for the annulment of the marriage.

-The attorneys at Mills, Mills & Anderson handle actions for annulment in the Eighth Judicial District Court, Family Court Division, in Las Vegas in Clark County, NV.
+The divorce attorneys at Mills, Mills & Anderson handle actions for annulment in the Eighth Judicial District Court, Family Court Division, in Las Vegas in Clark County, NV.
 We also represent clients in a wide variety of family law matters including divorce cases throughout the surrounding areas of Clark County including Henderson and North Las Vegas, NV.
 Call (702) 386-0030.

 Common Issues in Annulment Actions in Nevada